timbeissinger/Maize-Teo-Scripts/README.md

 #Scripts used to analyze linked selection and demography in maize

-Below is a description of each script used in Beissinger et
+Below is a description of each script used in Beissinger et al (journal and year TBA).
+Please feel encouraged to contact the Tim or Jeff (corresponding authors) for further descriptions if needed.

 ## Part 1: SFS, Genotype likelihoods, and SNP calling